 This state program is funded through Medicaid to provide underserved women free healthcare throughout treatment.
 The program is available in all 50 states.
 For the application process, contact your local hospital and ask to speak to a nurse or patient navigator regarding the program.

 The PAN Foundation provides assistance to remove financial barriers for medications, treatment, and travel expenses for patients.

 The CFAC is a coalition of organizations that help patients reduce financial barriers during cancer treatment.
 When you visit their website, select the type of assistance needed and enter your zip code to find resources near your area.

 Call your local hospital.
 Ask to speak to a social worker, patient navigator, or nurse navigator.
-This person will be the one who knows about the availability of free or low-cost cancer screenings in your area.
+They will be able to refer you to any state or local financial assistance programs for breast cancer exams or breast cancer treatment.